Wabtec: History

-The company's origins go back to 1869 with the foundation of the Westinghouse Air Brake Company.
-That company (also known as WA&B later as WABCO) became independent in 1990 via a management buy-out, and went public in 1995.
-Another company, WABCO Vehicle Control Systems, also created from the Westinghouse Brake Company, is independent of Wabtec and was spun off by American Standard Companies in 2007, and is today part of German automotive components firm ZF Friedrichshafen.
+The company's origins go back to 1869 with the founding of the Westinghouse Air Brake Company.
+That company (known as WA&B and later also as WABCO) became independent in 1990 via a management buy-out, and went public in 1995.
+(Another company, WABCO Vehicle Control Systems, also created from the Westinghouse Brake Company, is independent of Wabtec.
+It was spun off by American Standard Companies in 2007, and is today part of German automotive components firm ZF Friedrichshafen.)

-The other company forming Wabtec, MotivePower Industries, can be traced back to 1972, with the formation of the MK Rail division by the Morrison Knudsen group and the purchase of a manufacturing facility in Boise.
+The other company forming Wabtec, MotivePower, can be traced back to 1972, with the formation of the MK Rail division by Morrison Knudsen and the purchase of a manufacturing facility in Boise.
 In 1994 Morrison Knudsen created a subsidiary MK Rail Corporation; during the first half of the same decade the MK Rail group expanded with the acquisition of various other locomotive component companies.
 In 1996, MK Rail group separated from the parent Morrison Knudsen and adopted the name MotivePower Industries Corporation.
-In the later half of the 1990s further companies were acquired – again all in the locomotive components business.
+In the later half of the 1990s additional companies were acquired – again all in the locomotive components business.
 MotivePower, a wholly owned subsidiary of Wabtec, continues to manufacture locomotives.

-The corporate logo is supposed to represent an axial view of a mechanical brake valve, where different air ports line up between the 'stator' and 'rotor' depending upon the handle position.
+The corporate logo is said to represent an axial view of a mechanical brake valve, where different air ports line up between the 'stator' and 'rotor' depending upon the handle position.

+On June 10, 2023, United Electrical, Radio and Machine Workers of America workers at Wabtec's Erie, Pennsylvania, plant went on strike.
+Issues included pay, healthcare benefits, paid time off, prohibitions on grievance strikes, and the number of tier-4 emission rules compliant locomotives built at the Erie plant.
+The strike ended on August 31 with an agreement that raised the pay of workers.

 Mergers and acquisitions

 In March 2010, Wabtec announced that it had purchased Xorail, a railway signaling design and construction company for $40 million.

-In July 2010, Wabtec announced the plan to purchase two manufacturers of rail equipment, Bach-Simpson Corp. and G&B Specialties.
-The companies produce locomotive components and track products respectively.
+In July 2010, Wabtec announced the plan to purchase two manufacturers of rail equipment, G&B Specialties and Bach-Simpson Corp.
+The companies produce track products and locomotive components respectively.
 The acquisition of G&B Specialties was completed on July 28, 2010, for approximately $31.8 million.
-The acquisition of Bach-Simpson Corporation was completed on August 20, 2010 for approximately $12.0 million.

-In November 2010, Wabtec acquired all of the assets of Cleveland, Ohio based manufacturer of traction motors and electric coils for rail and power generation markets Swiger Coil Systems for approximately $43.0 million.
+The acquisition of Bach-Simpson Corporation was completed on August 20, 2010, for approximately $12.0 million.
+In November 2010, Wabtec acquired all of the assets of Swiger Coil Systems, a Cleveland-based manufacturer of traction motors and electric coils for rail and power generation markets, for approximately $43.0 million.